-Where there are issues identified that warrant support from a multi-agency team (MAT) the completed EHA should be sent to Starting Point to demonstrate the reasons for the referral.
+Where there are issues identified that warrant targeted support from a early help team, the EHA or TAF minutes should be sent to Starting Point to demonstrate the reasons for the referral.
 The request for support should be completed (when an EHA accompanies the online request for support - only basic details need adding to the online form).
 It should include any actions already undertaken and why these needs cannot be met by universal services.

 Please see the threshold document attached to this page to help your decision making.
 If you're unsure about whether a threshold is met please call the professional advice and consultation service for advice and support tel: 01629 535353.

-If the child already has an allocated MAT worker or social worker please liaise directly with the allocated worker.
+If the child already has an allocated early help team worker or social worker please liaise directly with the allocated worker.

 If your request is about an immediate child protection issue or your concern is urgent, please tel: 01629 533190.

 Documents to accompany online requests for support should be sent to our secure email: firstname.lastname@example.org or by Perspective Lite (the secure SchoolsNet portal).
 Documents sent via the portal should be titled:

 - DFE number _SP_ document title_date